blazethrower320/CS309-CampusConnect/README.md

         Returns: <br>
             ``true`` - If it was successfully changed <br>
             ``false`` - If the user does not exists <br>
-    - Patch | `/users/editPassword` - Edits the password of a user id
+    - PATCH | `/users/editPassword` - Edits the password of a user id
         ```json
         {
             "newUsername": "newUsername",